 For example, someone with a heart condition is virtually indistinguishable from any other healthy adult.
 Unfortunately, people with heart conditions are more likely to have serious complications from being incapacitated by a Taser.
 One complication that may arise from the shock of a Taser is ventricular fibrillation, which disrupts the heart’s function.
 People with heart disease are more susceptible to this complication than others.

-Others who may be at risk include children, the elderly, drug users and those using psychiatric drugs.
+Others who may be at risk include the elderly, children, drug users and those using psychiatric drugs.
 Since the health risks associated with Tasers are extreme and may result in death, it is important that the law is clarified to account for these complications.

 At some point, the dangers of Tasers may outweigh the benefits.
 Presently law enforcement has not placed any restrictions on the use of Tasers, but such measures may be worth exploring.
 Limits such as using them only when apprehending someone suspected of a violent crime could save many from needless suffering.
 Currently, there may be too much temptation for law enforcement officials to rely on Tasers when confronting a suspect instead of using safer methods that may involve physical maneuvers.